LeadWoods0902/DandD_Nightmare_Plague/The Nightmare Plague/Sessions/Session 9 - Return to Brokvar.md

 	- I do understand however that you may not want to burden yourself with this matter, this is after all not your country: except perhaps maybe yours Mazikeen - I take it you haven't regained any of your memories since we last spoke?
 Either way, you have plenty of time to decide.

+Sturgis' speech:
+"Esteemed citizens of Brokvar, I come before you as a representative of Sunmaek, a culture that has woven its tale into the very fabric of your kingdom.
+Many years ago, Ven-Dryk, a Sunmaekan, ventured into the heart of Brokvar.
+Fate, as whimsical as it is, led him to the side of your queen, and through shared trials and triumphs, he assumed the mantle of leadership after her tragic assassination.

+Under Ven-Dryk's stewardship, we have witnessed the resurgence of stability and prosperity within your beloved city.
+His commitment to the welfare of Brokvar has been unwavering.
+And now, as the tides of time shift, Ven-Dryk stands ready to relinquish the throne, confident that Brokvar is on a path of stability.

+In this moment of transition, we extend a hand in friendship, seeking not dominance but collaboration.
+Our ruler, Emre Aydin, proposes a unique union between the Sunmaek and Brokvar that aims to fortify the foundations of your city.
+Emre suggests the establishment of a governance structure that elects a new leader from the local populace—a leader who will bear the torch of Brokvar's identity and receive the support and wisdom of Emre and her esteemed advisors.

+This proposition is not a takeover; it is an invitation to build a future together.
+Picture a leader emerging from your own midst, someone intimately acquainted with the nuances of Brokvar, steering the ship with the backing of Emre Aydin and her council.
+It is a formula for success, a fusion of the strengths inherent in both our cultures.

+In this collaborative endeavor, you will not lose your identity; instead, you will find strength in unity.
+Emre Aydin envisions a realm where the unique tapestry of Brokvar is not only preserved but enhanced through the synergy of our shared strengths.
+Imagine a future where Sunmaek and Brokvar, working hand in hand, create a kingdom that stands as a testament to cooperation, resilience, and shared growth.

+As Ven-Dryk gracefully steps aside, he leaves behind a legacy of stability and progress.
+Embrace this moment of transition as an opportunity to forge an alliance that not only honors the past but also propels both cultures towards a future of shared prosperity.
+Together, let us weave a new chapter in the tapestry of our intertwined histories—a chapter that speaks of unity, collaboration, and a boundless potential for greatness.